 Throughout your lifetime, you might experience a period of unemployment because of family illness, childcare, schooling or another reason.
 While extended resume gaps might cause hiring managers to pause, it doesn’t mean you’re not qualified for the job.

-Use these tips to make the most of your resume gap and impress hiring managers:
+Use these tips to deal with a resume gap and impress hiring managers:

 Use your cover letter to explain significant gaps in professional experience.
 Hiring managers will likely notice the gap, so give them a simple and straight forward answer to their question before they meet you.
 Was your gap due to incarceration?
 Here are some tips on navigating resume gaps because of incarceration.